Surrogate Modeling of Urban Boundary-Layer Flow: Methodology

-The Swish $\sigma$ has recently gained attention as a promising alternative to widely-used $\sigma$'s like ReLU and its variants due to its ability to efficiently train DL models while balancing nonlinearity and smoothness effectively \citep{ramachandran2017searching}.
+The Swish $\sigma$ has recently gained attention as a promising alternative to widely-used $\sigma$'s like ReLU and its variants due to its ability to efficiently train DNN while balancing nonlinearity and smoothness effectively \citep{ramachandran2017searching}.
 The Swish function is mathematically defined as $f(x) = x \cdot \text{sigmoid}(\beta x)$, where $\text{sigmoid}(\beta x) = [1+\exp(-\beta x)]^{-1}$.
 To evaluate the performance of the Swish function, \cite{ramachandran2017searching} conducted extensive experiments using standard neural network architectures such as ResNet, DenseNet, and Inception, \citep{he2016deep, huang2017densely, szegedy2015going} and datasets including CIFAR-10 and CIFAR-100 \citep{krizhevsky2009learning} and ImageNet \citep{russakovsky2015imagenet}.
-The results show that the Swish function performs similarly or better than ReLU regarding accuracy and training efficiency.
+Their results show that the Swish function performs similarly or better than ReLU in terms of accuracy and training efficiency.
 Additionally, Swish's non-monotonicity enables greater model expressiveness than ReLU or its variants, allowing it to represent a broader range of functions and patterns, making it an invaluable tool for modeling complex phenomena \citep{ramachandran2017searching}.
-It is also found that Swish is less prone to the ``dying ReLU'' phenomenon.
-Given these properties, Swish is an appropriate choice for modeling complex phenomena in CFD, where efficient training and improved generalization performance are critical.
+Given these properties, the proposed MLP surrogate will be based on the Swish activation function.

 To extract meaningful, complex, and hierarchical representations from the data, we stack multiple dense layers together and refer to them as a DNN \citep{lecun2015deep, goodfellow2016deep}.
 The dense layers between the input and output layers are called hidden layers because they transform the input to extract relevant features for the final output predictions.
 MLPs are trained by a backpropagation algorithm proposed in \cite{buscema1998back}.
 Backpropagation computes the gradient of the loss function with respect to trainable parameters using the automatic differentiation technique described in \cite{baydin2018automatic} and iteratively updates weights to minimize the loss.
-The most common choices of the loss function $(\mathcal{L})$ are the mean squared error (MSE) and mean absolute error (MAE).
+The most common choices of the loss function $(\mathcal{L})$ are the mean squared error (MSE) and mean absolute error (MAE) \citep{goodfellow2016deep}.
 These errors can be expressed as